 For my cookie baking marathon, I have been using Reynolds Cookie Baking Sheets.
 They’re so convenient and really make my life easier.
-Made from parchment paper, Reynolds® Cookie Baking Sheets are a natural, high density paper with a non-stick coating.
-Each 12” x 16” sheet is pre-cut to the size of a standard cookie sheet, and packed to lay flat right out of the box, so it won’t curl or roll.
+Made from parchment paper, Reynolds® Cookie Baking Sheets are natural, high-density paper with a non-stick coating.
+Each 12” x 16” sheet is pre-cut to the size of a standard cookie sheet and packed to lay flat right out of the box so that it won’t curl or roll.
 Believe me … you need this in your life!

 This recipe needs to be added to your baking repertoire.

 - 1/2 cup (52 gr) unsweetened cocoa powder

 - 1 teaspoon baking powder

 - 1/4 cup (57 gr) unsalted butter, softened